bwolf1/gin-postgres-rest-service/README.md

 ## Goals

-- Started originally as a "take-home" assignment for a job interview.
+- Started originally as a "take-home" assignment for a job interview
-- Used as a template.
+- Have a template to use for something else

 ## Create the database